OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 ### 1. Get all dynamic values/variables/names

-- The `base_url` from your cluster (typically `kubeflow.at.onplural.sh` but you can extract it from your JupyterLab Notebook url)
+- The `base_url` from your cluster.
+Typically it is `kubeflow.at.onplural.sh` but you can extract it from your JupyterLab Notebook url.
-- The `your_namespace` (typically it is `firstname-lastname` you can get it also in your JupyterLab Notebook with this command `echo $NAMESPACE`)
+- The `your_namespace` which is typically `firstname-lastname`.
+You can get it also in your JupyterLab Notebook with this command `echo $NAMESPACE`.
-- The `main_bucket` from your cluster (typically `at-plural-sh-at-onplural-sh-kubeflow-pipelines` but you can extract it from your JupyterLab Notebook with the following command):
+- The `main_bucket` from your cluster.
+Typically it is `at-plural-sh-at-onplural-sh-kubeflow-pipelines` but you can extract it from your JupyterLab Notebook with the following command:
 ```
 kubectl get cm  artifact-repositories -o yaml
 ...